 But I think most people can come up with a list of 10 amazing players who they have heard stories about, or seen play in person.
 Some lists will only feature recent players, while others will be stacked with names like Turnbull, Lewis, and Brown.
 There is no perfect list, but there are a lot of right answers.

 Top 10 Lacrosse Legends – Player Edition!

 10. Jason Coffman

 Jason Coffman played at Salisbury University (back then it was Salisbury State).
-He was a 4 time first team All American, and his Legend Status notoriety comes from scoring a preposterous number of points in college, and doing so without being the biggest or fastest player.
-Coffman was a little, strong as an ox, and had GREAT hands.
+He was a four-time first-team All American, and his legend status notoriety comes from scoring a preposterous number of points in college, and doing so without being the biggest or fastest player.
+Coffman was little, strong as an ox, and had GREAT hands.
 He made everyone around him better and could finish inside as well as anyone.
 451 points in college says this guy is a legend.
 Doing it at Salisbury doesn’t hurt either!
 Coming off of 249 goals and 202 assists is even better!
 That’s balance!

 9. Jim Thorpe

 Thorpe is regarded as pretty much the best American athlete of all time.
 His ability to play a multitude of sports, and excel at them all, is still unparalleled.
 Jim Brown, Deion Sanders, Bo Jackson… they’ve got nothing on this guy.
 So OK, he only played lax in high school, but that alone gets him on my legend list!
 He played a lot of sports, and lax was one of them.
 Because of his sporting stature overall, he makes my list.
 I’m only imagining what he did on the lacrosse field.
 But it’s impressive nonetheless.